 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where wilancookite typically forms.
+Look in granite pegmatites country, the host setting where wilancookite typically forms.
 If you start seeing quartz, albite, beryllonite in float, you are in the right ground.
 Field specimens usually show a equant crystals habit, so train your eye for that shape before scanning the outcrop.